Niewiaro/Blinking-LED_BUILTIN-OOP/README.md

 - Blinks the built-in LED on the Arduino board.

-## Setup
+## Installation

+1. Make sure you have the Arduino IDE or PlatformIO IDE installed on your computer.
-To set up the project, you will need an Arduino-compatible board such as Arduino UNO, Arduino Nano, or ESP32.
+2. Connect your Arduino-compatible board (e.g., Arduino UNO, Arduino Nano, ESP32) to your computer.
+3. Clone this GitHub repository to your local machine using `git clone https://github.com/Niewiaro/Blinking-LED_BUILTIN-OOP.git`
+4. Open the project in your preferred IDE.
+5. Compile and upload the code to your Arduino board.

 ## Usage